The WorldWide Decision and HIPs

 The Worldwide decision is the legal document that, each year, defines the needs to be addressed and indicatively allocates the funds per region and country.

-- The type of partners.
+- The objectives of humanitarians Actions (Art.1)

-Therefore, the Worldwide decision represents the legal commitment of the Commission for funding Humanitarian operations.
+The Worldwide decision represents the legal commitment of the Commission for funding Humanitarian operations.
 To know how these funds will be concretely allocated within each country/region of operation, ECHO Partners shall refer to The Humanitarian Implementing Plans (HIPs).

 Humanitarian Implementing Plans (HIPs)